Home

 A business travel manager will be responsible for taking this idea…

-…and translating it into travel dates, flight times, hotel accommodations, an Uber allowance, and a table for three at Restaurant Luxe (with the best view, if possible).
+…and translating it into travel dates, flight times, hotel accommodations, an Uber allowance, and a table for three at a great local restaurant.

 Step #2: Handle the approval process

-Before booking flights and putting the plan into action, someone needs to sign off on all the travel expenses.
-This person could be a team manager, someone from HR, or the finance team department.
+Before booking flights and implementing the plan, someone needs to sign off on all the travel expenses.
+This person could be a team manager, someone from HR, or the finance team.

 A business travel specialist might automatically send approval requests using a corporate travel management system.
 However, some specialists will use a manual process.
 Whatever system your company uses, you need to make sure it works for your business’s availability and travel demands.